imba-tjd/simple-asgi-static-proxy/Readme.md

 * In Browser, use forward-proxy tools such as `Header Editor`
 * Must and only support gzip
 * Can only use GET
+* Query string and request headers are ignored
+* Upstream must support https and response with Content-Length

+## TODO

+* HEAD
+* 日志